In this article you'll learn how you create your account and to set up your production workflow in a few easy clicks.

-A Flow production is the project structure in which you can collaborate with your production team on the media, stories, screenplays and transcripts in your production library.
-In the production overview, click on the large Create button to create a new production.
+A Flow production is the project in which you collaborate with team members on media, stories, screenplays and transcripts.
+To create your first production, hit Create Production on the dashboard.

 Note: the free plan comes with one free production.
 If this is not your first production and you are still on the free plan, you will be asked to upgrade.

 Choose a descriptive title for your production.
-You can also choose a picture for your production if you like.
+If you want, you can also choose an image.

-Don’t forget to press the update button to save your changes.
+Don’t forget to use the update button to save your changes.
 You will be taken to your production library once the changes are saved.
 Now it’s time to add some material!

 Your upload starts and your files should appear in the library (press the refresh link if the library pops up an outdated message).

 Upon completion of the ingest, you can start using your material for different purposes.
 Virtually any type of workflow you would like to execute is configurable and executable.

 - Audio transcription, whereby audio is turned into timed text